Gender Identity Policy

 Admissions

-As an all-girls school, applications of those applicants whose Gender Identity is male or non binary will not be considered by the School.
-This includes non binary individuals, Cisgender Boys and Transgender Boys.
+As a girl-centred school, the School limits its admissions to applicants whose Gender Identity is female.
+This includes Cisgender Girls and Transgender Girls.
+Applications of those applicants whose Gender Identity is non-Binary and/or male will not be considered by the School.
+This includes Cisgender Boys and Transgender Boys.

 An applicant’s assigned physical sex will not be a factor in the School’s consideration of their application.